Feilner/homebridge-plc/README.md

 For example the push from the PLC is done as 'http://homebridgeIp:8080/?push&db=1014&offset=1&value=3' With the following configuration:

 	{
 		"platforms": [
 				{
 				"platform": "PLC",
 				"ip": "10.10.10.32",
 				"rack": 0,
 				"slot": 2,
 				"enablePush": true,
 				"accessories": [
 						{
 								"accessory": "PLC_SecuritySystem",
 								"name": "AlarmSystem",
 								"db": 1014,
 								"get_SecuritySystemCurrentState": 1,
 								"set_SecuritySystemTargetState": 1,
 								"get_SecuritySystemTargetState": 1
 						}
 					]
 			}
 		]
 	}

-The value '3' disarmed will be used for both for get_SecuritySystemCurrentState as well as get_SecuritySystemTargetState.
+The value '3' disarmed will be used for both for 'get_SecuritySystemCurrentState' as well as 'get_SecuritySystemTargetState'.

 The Request has to be done as HTTP `PUT` or `GET` operation.
 There will be no logging when doing a `PUT` operation while there will be detailed output when during a `GET` operation.
 This in especially intended for testing with the browser as the browser performs a `GET` operation per default.